spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_profile.md

 }
 ```

-Using `terraform import`, import the cluster using the `id`.
+You can also use the Terraform CLI and the `terraform import`, command to import the cluster using by referencing the resource `id`.
 For example:

 ```console
 % terraform import spectrocloud_cluster_profile.example id